-Today we have some free worksheets (printable PDFs + Google Docs spreadsheets) that can be useful with helping you to get out of debt.
+Today we have some free worksheets (printables) that can be useful in helping you to get out of debt.
 There is a debt payoff worksheet and a debt snowball worksheet, so you can use whichever one suits your needs.

 More Free Resources:

 Why Use a Debt Payoff Worksheet?

 If you’re determined to pay off debt and improve your personal or family finances, there are a few different ways that using a debt payoff worksheet can help.